Techie + Gamers

 Jason Roberts leaving

-Jason Roberts was the first to leave the group, he was essentially kicked out by Kong and Jesse as he wasn’t very business savvy.
+Jason Roberts was the first to leave the group, he was kicked out by Kong and Jesse as he wasn’t very business savvy.
 Roberts didn’t possess the same passion for making money.
 Jason started his own YouTube channel, Simple Misfits.
-It was a prank channel that was successful for a while but the views gradually dried up.
-According to his Linkedin profile, Jason has worked in real estate and currently works as a Research Associate at Illuminas in Austin, Texas.
-For a brief spell, he also worked as a life coach.
+It was a prank channel that was successful for a while but the views later dried up.
+According to his Linkedin profile, Jason has worked in real estate and was a life coach for a brief spell.
+Currently, he works as a Client Success Manager at Nexxen in LA.

 Project GO